planet-ai-2025/planet-ai-2025.github.io/_posts/2025-1-31-glossaries.md

 **GLOSSARIES**

 **algorithms**
-An algorithm is a finite sequence of mathematically rigorous instructions, typically used ot solve a class of specific problems or to perform a computation.
+An algorithm is a finite sequence of mathematically rigorous instructions, typically used to solve a class of specific problems or to perform a computation.

 **large language models**
 Large language models, also known as LLMs, are large deep learning models that are pre-trained on vast amount of data.
 The underlying transformer is a set of neural networks that consist of an encoder and a decoder with self-attention capabilities.
 The encoder and decoder extract meanings from a sequence of text and understand the relationships between words and phrases in it.